That Hamilton Woman-1941

 Since women are not allowed to leave the house and any men daring to question the Taliban are either slaughtered, beaten, or arrested, the film is quite heavy compared to typical animated fare.

-Parvana’s older brother has died years ago.
-Parvana’s father, Nurullah, is a former teacher left crippled by an injury sustained during the war.
-When he is arrested, Parvana must disguise herself as a boy and work to support her family as she traverses the city with her best friend Shauzia in tow.
+When he is arrested, Parvana must disguise herself as a boy and work to support her family as she traverses the city with her best friend, Shauzia.

 The animation is lovely and a definite high point of the film.
-All of the details look crisp and fresh- from the stark village houses to the vegetable stands and other more metropolitan aspects of the bustling cities, the film just looks very good and professional.
-The flawless art direction and visuals aid in the believable nature of the story.
+The details look crisp and fresh- from the stark village houses to the vegetable stands and other more metropolitan aspects of the bustling cities, the film looks excellent and professional.

 More than a handful of frightening scenes occur, evidence that director Nora Twomey’s intentions are not for a family-friendly affair.

 Given the subject matter at hand, this is a wise move.
 Toning down the violence and treachery of the Taliban would make the film feel insincere and dishonest.
-Rather, because of the violence and deaths and beatings that occur throughout, the film feels genuine and the emotions of the characters real.

-Frankly, this slowed down the main plot and one has little to do with the other making them seem disjointed.
+Frankly, this slowed down the main plot, and one has little to do with the other, making them seem disjointed.

 With a worthy and meaningful central storyline, how nice to feast one’s eyes on an artistic animated production so marvelously made.

-Perhaps not a perfect “A”, but something of quality nonetheless.
+Perhaps not a perfect “A,” but something of quality nonetheless.

 Oscar Nominations: Best Animated Feature Film